k-talo/double-press.el/README.md

                          :on-double-press 'my-window-map)
 ```
 Now you can use sequences like `M-w M-w s` to split a window or `M-w M-w 0` to close one.

+Discoverability: With the bindings below, `describe-key` on the same key
+will also show both the single‑press and double‑press actions, and if the
+double‑press targets a keymap, its bindings are listed as well.

 ### 3. Streamline Magit Workflow (`<f8>`)